 - Compliance with a legal obligation to which we are subject

 - Where we have a legitimate interest in doing so as a service provider (data controller)

 - Where processing of special category data is necessary in the context of establishing, pursuing and defending legal claims

 - In certain circumstances, where we have express consent to do so.
 Where we rely upon consent we will explain that it may be withdrawn at any time.

 We will process your or your client’s data as a Data Processor.

 6. Sharing your information

-We may share your details with third parties instructed by us in accordance with your instructions to enable us to fulfil our contractual obligations to you and/or your clients in the course of your matter.
+We may share your details with third parties instructed by us in accordance with your instructions to enable us to fulfil our contractual obligations to you and/or your clients in the course of your matter, or as part of your contract of employment.
 We will only share your personal data in accordance with Data Protection legislation.

 We may disclose your information to third parties when (a) you specifically request this, or it is necessary to provide our services to you, for example disclosure to expert medical providers, (b) if we are under a duty to disclose or share your personal data in order to comply with any legal or regulatory obligation, or (c) we consider that other companies products or services may be of interest to you, e.g. for your rehabilitation.

 Under the terms of Data Protection legislation, you have the following rights to access information held about you.
 This privacy notice fulfils our obligation to tell you about the ways in which we use you or your clients’ information as a result of you using our services.